Friday, November 29, 2019

 Worthily we the people of Naxos and Athens as your fellow countrymen and friends of Christ our God hymn you unceasingly.

-Your fame, Father Planas, has gone equally far past the boundaries of Naxos and Athens and all have run to you with confidence.
+Your fame, Father Planas, has gone equally far past the boundaries of Naxos and Athens and all have recourse to you with confidence.

-Give me your grace, most holy father; I beg of you for mercy, divine Planas, that my oppressive sins may be blotted out.
+Give me your grace, most holy father; I beg of you for mercy, O holy Planas, that my oppressive sins may be blotted out.

 Virgin Mother of God, pure Mary, with Nicholas acceptably entreat Christ our God that I perform his divine commands.